TimZaman/dotaservice/README.md

 ### Requirements

 * Python 3.7
-* Unix: currently only MacOS, working on shipping a Ubuntu-based docker image.
+* Unix: MacOS, Ubuntu.
+A dockerfile is also provided see: [docker/README.md](docker/README.md).

 ### Installation